Western Kentucky vs. UTSA NCAA Football Odds, Plays and Insights | December 3, 2021

 UTSA Stats and Trends

-- In UTSA's 12 games this season, it has eight wins against the spread.
+- UTSA has eight wins against the spread in 12 games this season.

-- The Roadrunners are 3-0 ATS when underdogs by 1 point or more this year.
+- The Roadrunners have been underdogs by 1.5 points or more three times this year and are 3-0 ATS in those games.

-- UTSA's games this year have gone over the total in six out of 12 opportunities (50%).

-- UTSA is 7-1 against the spread and 8-0 overall when the team puts up more than 27.0 points.
+- UTSA is 7-1 against the spread and 8-0 overall when the team records more than 27.0 points.

-- This year the Roadrunners have 12 turnovers, 15 fewer than the Hilltoppers have takeaways (27).
+- The Roadrunners have turned the ball over 12 times, 15 fewer times than the Hilltoppers have forced turnovers (27).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.